Near-Optimal Performance of Stochastic Model Predictive Control

-\ABSTRACT{ This article presents a performance analysis for stochastic predictive control (SPC) in linear systems with quadratic performance index and additive and multiplicative uncertainties.
+\ABSTRACT{ This article presents a dynamic regret analysis for stochastic model predictive control (\red{SMPC}) in linear systems with quadratic performance index and additive and multiplicative uncertainties.
 Under a finite support assumption, the problem can be cast as a finite-dimensional quadratic program, but the problem becomes quickly intractable as the problem size grows exponentially in the horizon length.
-SPC aims to compute approximate solutions by solving a sequence of problems with truncated prediction horizons and committing the solution in a receding-horizon fashion.
+SMPC aims to compute approximate solutions by solving a sequence of problems with truncated prediction horizons and committing the solution in a receding-horizon fashion.
 While this approach is widely used in practice, its performance relative to the optimal solution is not well understood.
-This article reports for the first time a rigorous performance guarantee of SPC: Under stabilizability and detectability conditions, the dynamic regret of SPC is exponentially small in the prediction horizon length, allowing SPC to achieve near-optimal performance at a substantially reduced computational expense. }
+This article reports for the first time a rigorous near-optimal performance guarantee of SMPC: Under stabilizability and detectability conditions, the dynamic regret of SMPC is exponentially small in the prediction horizon length, allowing SMPC to achieve near-optimal performance at a substantially reduced computational expense. }